00fox/FreeMind/README.md

   - the options are simple without being restrictive.
   - management of transparency and visibility, states, such as changing bars depending on which stance.
   - the bonus bar serves as a bar for professions, relax, or fishing and goes directly back to the first in combat.
-  - self-adaptation of bars in case of vehicle, BattlePet etc. usable in gamepad mode.
+  - self-adaptation of bars in case of vehicle, BattlePet etc. usable in GamePad mode too.

 - AssistMode:
   - which allows to establish priorities when it comes to targets, depending on the EditMode layout.